-(1) Based on a Schedule 13G/A filed by The Banc Funds Company, L.L.C. with the SEC on February 9, 2024, which reported that it is the beneficial owner of 758,386 shares and that it has sole voting power with respect to 758,386 of such shares, shared voting power with respect to 758,386 of such shares and shared disposition power with respect to none of such shares.
+(1) Based on a Schedule 13G/A filed by The Banc Funds Company, L.L.C. with the SEC on February 9, 2024, which reported that it is the beneficial owner of 758,386 shares and that it has sole voting power with respect to 758,386 of such shares, shared voting power with respect to none of such shares, sole disposition power with respect to 758,386 of such shares and shared disposition power with respect to none of such shares.